mauricerizat/rConfig-3.9.4-SQL-injection-for-creating-admin-user/README.md

 #### Things that can be changed:
 * Obviously the username can be change.
 * The password field can be changed too.
 Just replace it with the corresponding md5 hash.
-* For changing the id field make sure its a value between 200 and 900 (inclusive).
+* For changing the id field, better keep it small (like between 200 and 900).